Print

 Description

-Apple cider is a quintessential fall drink and we’re teaching you how to make a simple homemade version.
+Warm apple cider is a quintessential fall drink and you can make it at home in a slow cooker.
 For the best flavor, we strongly encourage using a variety of apples such as some sweet and some tart.
-See post above.
-For directions to make on the stove, see recipe notes below.
+For stovetop instructions, see recipe Notes below.

 Ingredients